LHYi/Power-system-dynamics-stability-and-control/index.md

 Contributor: Hongyi

-## Quesions
+## Questions

-### 1. What are the functionsof closed circuit rotor windings?
+### 1. What are the functions of closed circuit rotor windings?

-In majority of the cases additional windings, known as damper winding, are included to produce damping effect.
+In the majority of the cases additional windings, known as damper winding, are included to produce damping effect.
 These windings are closed and their dissipative action produce damping to rotor oscillations.

 ### 2. Why should the synchronous reactance be so high (1.5 to 2.0 p.u.)?